 I occasionally get remarks that a philosopher would agree with something I’ve said or has made observations similar to my own.
-It happened yesterday in the comments to a post (apparently Hobbes agrees).
+It happened yesterday in the comments to a post (apparently Hobbes concurs).
 Off the top of my head, I’ve been told I’m broadly Machiavellian, that Nietzsche would approve of this essay, and Bastiat would endorse this one.
-I haven’t read them.
+I’ll take people at their word, because I haven’t read any of these guys.

-It may surprise to know I’ve never read any philosopher; I honestly can’t recall reading a single page.
-I’ve been exposed to a handful from scrolling the timeline, but that’s the extent of my philosophy education.
+It may surprise to know I’ve never read any philosopher.
+I’ve been exposed to concepts and phrases from scrolling the timeline, but that’s the extent of my philosophy exposure.

-Aesthetic side note: I listened to this modified song on loop while writing this piece.
+I listened to this modified song on loop while writing.

 Nietzsche Speaks of This

-I was turned off to philosophers at a young age.
-I kept seeing people leverage them as a smart-by-association “Hegel speaks of this, Kant concurs” form of intellectual stolen valor.
-As if name-dropping a guy’s interpretation of the world was a way to score status points.
+I was turned off by philosophers at a young age.
+I kept seeing people leverage them as smart-by-association “Hegel speaks of this, Kant concurs” intellectual stolen valor.
+As if name-dropping a guy’s interpretation of the world were a way to score status points.
 I don’t care what he thinks, what do YOU think?
 Or do you?

-Not only does this not warrant any big-brain credits, but acting as a conduit for the ideas and musings of others makes me infer you don’t have many of your own.
+Not only does this not warrant any big-brain credits, but acting as a conduit for the ideas and musings of others suggests you don’t have many of your own.
 Being an avatar for someone else’s opinions is not a personality.
-It always struck me as weird to quasi brag about serving as a node for another man’s output; I view this as antithetical to intellectualism, yet it’s typically perceived as synonymous with it.
+It always struck me as weird and hollow to brag about serving as a node for another man’s output; I view this as antithetical to intellectualism, yet it’s typically perceived as synonymous with it.

-What you ethically and cerebrally sincerely subscribe to should stand on its merits, buttressed by your own defenses.
-When I see a philosopher referenced, I can’t help but sense an unintentional outsourcing of cognitive load-bearing activity so you can hand out a clever-looking pastiche of what he said.
+What you sincerely believe should stand on its merits, buttressed by your own defenses.
+When I see a philosopher referenced, I sense an outsourcing of cognitive effort, handing out a clever-looking pastiche of what another thought up.
 In its worst manifestations, it’s an Appeal to Authority-esque “I don’t know why I think this, but this guy did so… checkmate!” that severely rubs me the wrong way.

-It’s possible for people to use a thinker’s ideas as points of departure, crafting a unique vantage that’s not a simulacrum.
-I just… don’t recall seeing that happen very often.
+It’s possible for people to use a thinker’s ideas as points of departure, crafting a unique perspective that’s not a simulacrum.
+I just… don’t see that happen very often.

-Philosophy in practice reeked of cognitive insecurity, like a display put on for the speaker’s intellectual vanity, peacocking beliefs that weren’t even his!
-He just picked them out of the academic grocery store, grabbing a box of cereal off the philosophy shelf and saying, “This is good.
+Philosophy in practice reeked of cognitive insecurity, like a display for the speaker’s intellectual vanity, peacocking beliefs that weren’t even his!
+He just picked them off the academic grocery store shelf, grabbing a box of cereal from the philosophy aisle while saying, “This is good.
 I like it.
 This is mine now.
 I am now a staunch proponent of the Cinnamon Toast Crunch school of epistemology”.

-If you’re going to flaunt it, at least get there on your own man.
-You cannot borrow philosophical truths, you must earn them.
-We all stand on the shoulders of giants, however you still must move your legs, you must add something; you can’t just sit on his shoulders and call yourself tall.
+You cannot borrow philosophical truths, you earn them.
+We all stand on the shoulders of giants, however you still must move your legs and add something yourself; you can’t just sit on his shoulders and call yourself tall.
+If you’re going to flaunt it, at least get there on your own, man.

 The vibes I’m referring to are as follows:

-My initial aversion to formal philosophy is a result of these observations, formed in my early 20s.
-However I still avoid philosophers to this day and it’s no longer predicated on their adherents’ smuggery.
+My initial aversion to formal philosophy stemmed from these observations, formed in my early 20s.
+However I still avoid philosophers to this day, and the reason has evolved past my distaste for their adherents’ smuggery.
+My issue isn’t who reads philosophy, it’s what the practice itself can and cannot accomplish.

-There's a strange tension in critiquing philosophy while simultaneously frequently engaging in it myself.
+There's a strange tension in critiquing philosophy while occasionally engaging in it myself (I honestly don’t consider what I do to be philosophy, but technically it is).
 This is not lost on me.
-If you’re going to call me a hypocrite, please keep in mind that I contain multitudes (common philosopher trait).
+If you find it hypocritical, please keep in mind I contain multitudes.

 Second-Hand Scars

-However there are answers you should not be handed, as they can’t be sufficiently “handed over” anyways, because they’re not actually answers, they’re phenomenological and existential scars.
-This is what unfeigned philosophy is.
-“You know how I got these scars…” is the effective prelude to a genuine philosophical accounting.
+But, there are answers you shouldn’t be handed, as they can’t be sufficiently ‘handed over’ anyway; because they’re not actually answers, they’re existential wounds.
+“You know how I got these scars…” is the prelude to a genuine philosophical accounting.

-An act of philosophy unveils a harsh reality most have evolved to not notice, by design.
+An act of philosophy unveils a harsh reality most have evolved not to notice, by design.
 It’s when the human mind is exposed to nature’s axioms in jarring fashion.
-It almost necessarily involves a tragic journey.
-Suffering is essentially a prerequisite for producing something viscerally profound.
+It almost always involves a tragic journey.
+Suffering is a prerequisite for producing something viscerally profound.

 You cannot absorb the lessons of such a journey without embarking on it yourself.
 Muscles do not grow without weight-bearing stress; sentience does not expand and mature without soul-straining distress.

 There are no shortcuts, this includes books.
-You can’t inherit scars, you earn them.
-Philosophy is tracing around the disfigurement left on your skin.
+You can’t inherit scars.
+Philosophy is tracing around disfigurement left on your skin.

 Truth in Different Shapes